tinyplex/tinybase/site/demos/03_countries.md

 <script src="/umd/ui-react-dom-debug.js"></script>
 ```

-We add the debug version of the ui-react-dom module so that we can add the
+We're adding the debug version of the ui-react-dom module so that we can use the
 StoreInspector component for the purposes of seeing how the data is structured.

 We import the functions and components we need: